On fundamental results for pushable homomorphisms of oriented graphs: Connection with signed graphs

+\begin{proof} The signed graph $(K_{4,4}, \tau)$ is obtained by assigning negative signs to the edges of a perfect matching in $K_{4,4}$ and by assigning positive signs to the rest of the edges.
+We know that planar signed bipartite graphs admit a homomorphism to $(K_{4,4}, \tau)$ due to Naserasr, Rollov{\'a} and Sopena~\cite{naserasr2015homomorphisms}.
+The proof is completed by using Theorem~\ref{Th sg} as $\overrightarrow{K}^*_{4,4} \in \Phi^{-1}([(K_{4,4}, \tau)])$. \end{proof}

-The folding lemma of Klostermeyer and Zhang \cite{klostermeyer20002+} is very useful to study the homomorphism properties of a planar graph.
-This lemma implies that for each planar graph $G$ of shortest odd cycle length $2r + 1$, and for each $k \leq r$, there is a planar homomorphic image H of G where every face of $H$ is of length $2k + 1$ and the shortest odd-length cycle of $H$ is also of length $2k + 1$.
-By considering unbalanced cycles instead of odd-length cycles Naserasr, Rollova and Sopena~\cite{naserasr2013homomorphisms}, proved the same result for the class of planar signed bipartite graphs.
-This in turn, implies the following result for the planar oriented bipartite graphs.
+The Folding Lemma by Klostermeyer and Zhang \cite{klostermeyer20002+} is very useful to study the homomorphism properties of a planar graph.
+This lemma claims that for each planar graph $G$ of shortest odd cycle length $2r + 1$, and for each $k \leq r$, there is a planar homomorphic image $H$ of $G$ where every face of $H$ is of length $2k + 1$ and the shortest odd-length cycle of $H$ is also of length $2k + 1$.
+By considering negative cycles instead of odd-length cycles Naserasr, Rollova and Sopena~\cite{naserasr2013homomorphisms}, proved a similar result for the class of planar signed bipartite graphs.
+The analogous result for oriented graphs uses a new notion of ``balance of an even cycle'' for oriented graphs.